 Unpublished materials revealed in a submitted manuscript will not be used in the research of editor / members of the editorial board without the author’s clear written consent.

 Editor will withdraw (i.e. will ask a member of the editorial board to handle the manuscript) from considering manuscripts in which he has conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors or companies, connected to the papers.

-The Editor-in-Chief ensures that all submitted manuscripts undergo double-blind peer-review by at least two reviewers who are expert in the field.
-The Editor-in-Chief is responsible for determining which of the manuscripts submitted will be published, based on the reviewers’ comments, its importance to researchers and readers, and the legal requirements being in force regarding libel, copyright infringement and plagiarism.
+The Editor-in-Chief ensures that all submitted manuscripts undergo double-blind peer-review by at least two reviewers who are experts in the field.
+The Editor-in-Chief is responsible for determining which of the manuscripts submitted will be published, based on the reviewers’ comments, its importance to researchers and readers, and the legal requirements being in force regarding copyright infringement, plagiarism and libel.
 The Editor-in-Chief may consult with members of the editorial board or reviewers in making this decision.

 For publication will be approved papers that:

 - Correspond to the journal scope and fields;